-Generally, banks are open to the public from 0800 to 1400 hours Monday to Friday.
-Banks will also be open on Saturdays during the Autumn – Winter period (October until the end of March) and some banks may be open on Thursday afternoon when they are closed on a Saturday.
+Generally, banks are open to the public from 0800 to 1400 hours, Monday to Friday.
+Banks will also be open on Saturdays during the autumn – winter period (October until the end of March) and some banks may be open on Thursday afternoons when they are closed on a Saturday.

 Full Name: Kingdom of Spain

 Primary Language: Spanish (local languages in Catalonia, Basque Country & Galicia)

 GNI per Capita: US $42,250 (World Bank, 2019)